-I am Alize Roos, I was born in 1962 in the United States.
+I am Alize Roos, born in 1962 in the United States.
 I was born and raised between cultures.
-I grew up in the midst of stories and pictures, (unpronounced) melancholy and a feeling of always being involved in a balancing act.
-Amidst mementos, different habits, a different language into which could suddenly be switched, different decorations and cooking smells at my grandparents’.
+I grew up with stories and pictures and unspoken melancholy.
+I grew up in between mementos, different traditions and habits, sudden switches in language, different decorations and the smells of cooking at my grandparents house.

-My father was a repatriant: he was 23 years old when he arrived in the Netherlands from the Dutch Indies.
-He was forced to: the Dutch Indies were no longer safe for him due to the changing political climate.
-My parents were remigrants form the United States of America, the country where I was born.
-These tangible lines with ‘there and then’, as well as my being born in the USA, have coloured my life.
+My father was a ‘repatriant’: he was 23 years old when he arrived in the Netherlands from the Dutch Indies.
+He was forced to leave: the Dutch Indies were no longer safe for him due to the changing political climate.
+My parents were remigrants from the United States of America, the country where I was born.
+These tangible lines with how it was back then, as well as my being born in the USA, have coloured my life.

 I also grew up in between cultures within my family.
 Since I wasn’t aware of these cultural differences, this brought about tension and uncertainty.

-Although I am now quite happy with it, at the time I really suffered the disadvantages of my attachment to more than one culture.
-I needed a quest to find clarity and inner balance.
-I would never have dreamed that from this situation my passion would arise: helping you and others who live in between cultures to come home to themselves, in order to function better in their surroundings.
+Although I am now quite happy with my cultural inheritance, in the past I suffered from the disadvantages of my attachment to more than one culture.
+I went on a search to find clarity and inner balance.
+I would never have dreamed that this search would lead me to my passion: helping you and others who live between cultures to find a home within themselves so that they can function better where they are.

 My background is broad: I completed a Clinical Pedagogics course at Utrecht University as well as some coaching and counselling courses.
 I keep up to date by doing advanced training and workshops.
 Beside this I take part in intervision and supervision groups.